Please choose your language

 Michi Maurer

 Paragliding is Michi's profession.
-He is an experienced competition pilot and leads the test team at ADVANCE.
+He is an experienced competition pilot and is a test pilot at ADVANCE.